-- A. The DPH Regional School Health Nurse Consultants (RSHNC) will review budgets and expenditures to assure that funds are spent according to the approved plan on a monthly basis. - B. The RSHNC will monitor vacancies, recruitment, hiring, and certification status or progress towards certification. - C. The RSHNC will maintain regular contact (email, phone, and on-site) with the Local Health Department to review progress on contract deliverables no less than twice a year. - D. Deliverables, as outlined in this Agreement Addendum, will be monitored via submission of the signed work plan for each SNFI nurse, reported progress on certification for non-certified school nurses, and annual site visits by the RSHNC.
-A sub-recipient monitoring report will be completed by the DPH program staff and a copy made available to the Local Health Director.
-The report will demonstrate assurance that program goals are being addressed and that all deliverables are on target to be met.
-If the report indicates failure to adhere to deliverables the Local Health Director or designee will work with the RSHNC to develop a corrective action plan.
-If the corrective action does not meet contract requirements, the DPH may take action resulting in cessation of funding.
+- A. The DCFW Regional School Health Nurse Consultant (RSHNC) will monitor the Local Health Department's performance by: - a.
+Conducting annual site visits to monitor work plan progress for each SNFI nurse. - b.
+Reviewing expenditures quarterly to assure that funds are spent according to the funding restrictions indicated in Section VI, Paragraph 2. - c.
+Monitoring vacancies, recruitment, hiring, and certification status or progress towards certification throughout the school year - d.
+Maintaining contact, no less than twice a year (by email, phone, and on-site) with the Local Health Department in order to review its progress on Agreement Addendum deliverables. - e.
+Scope of Work and Deliverables, as outlined in this Agreement Addendum, will be monitored via reported work plan progress, including certification for non-certified school nurses during annual site visits by the RSHNC. - B. The RSHNC will prepare an annual monitoring report and a copy of it will be made available to the Local Health Director.
+If this report indicates failure to adhere to deliverables in this Agreement Addendum, the Local Health Director or designee will work with the RSHNC to develop a corrective action plan.
+If the corrective action does not meet contract requirements, DCFW may take action resulting in cessation of funding and termination of the Agreement Addendum.